prabuddhah/Re-OrderColumnsCSV/README.md

   - Install the Pandas library using pip: pip install pandas
 02) Clone the Repository:
-  - Clone this repository to your local machine using your preferred method (HTTPS, SSH, GitHub CLI, etc.)..
+  - Clone this repository to your local machine using your preferred method (HTTPS, SSH, GitHub CLI, etc.)...
 03) Running the Script:
   - Replace 'Merged_Logs.csv' with the actual filename of the CSV file you want to rearrange.
   - Define the desired column order in the desired_columns list.